-\paragraph{\bf{Local laws and fluctuations for the Langevin dynamics}} A related and much studied question concerns the rigidity of the Dyson Brownian motion, an evolving gas of particles whose invariant distribution is given by $\beta$-ensemble.
+A related and much-studied question concerns the rigidity of the Dyson Brownian motion, an evolving gas of particles whose invariant distribution is given by $\beta$-ensemble.
 The time to equilibrium at the microscopic scale of Dyson Brownian motion was studied in many papers including \cite{erdHos2011universality,erdos2012gap}, see also \cite{bourgade2021extreme} for optimal relaxation estimates.
-A central limit theorem at mesoscopic scale for linear statistics of the Dyson Brownian Motion is established in \cite{huang2016local}, thus exhibiting a time dependent covariance structure.
+A central limit theorem at mesoscopic scale for linear statistics of the Dyson Brownian motion is established in \cite{huang2016local}, thus exhibiting a time-dependent covariance structure.